JULY 2024

 Letter in Support of the Protection of Thien Am Zen Monastery in Vietnam

-The IRF Community and the Southeast Asia Working Group circulated a letter highlighting human rights violations against minority religious groups in Vietnam, particularly the Vietnam Buddhist Sangha Church and its Thien Am Zen Monastery.
+The IRF Community and Southeast Asia Working Group circulated a letter highlighting human rights violations against minority religious groups in Vietnam, particularly the Vietnam Buddhist Sangha Church and its Thien Am Zen Monastery.
 The Vietnamese government has persecuted this small Buddhist community, he including their 92-year-old leader under house arrest, and several adult monks and nuns who have been imprisoned.
 Members have faced beatings, forced DNA tests, torture, forced gynecological exams, surveillance, hate speech, media defamation, confiscation of life savings, and accusations of incest.

 The letter references the USCIRF's findings and its 2024 Annual Report on Vietnam, which includes recommendations to the US Government.
 In March 2024, Secretary Blinken discussed economic cooperation with the Vietnamese Foreign Minister but did not prioritize religious freedom and human rights.